-The HUD CDC has recommended funding for Rapid Rehousing and Homelessness Prevention with ESG funds to be managed by the Tulsa Day Center for the Homeless and Restore Hope Ministries respectively, with the goal to provide financial assistance and services to a total of five hundred and nineteen (519) individuals.
+The HUD CDC has recommended funding for Rapid Rehousing and Homelessness Prevention with ESG funds to be managed by the Tulsa Day Center for the Homeless, Restore Hope Ministries and the Family Safety Center, with the goal to provide financial assistance and services to a total of three hundred and twenty-six (326) individuals.
+An additional 2,820 people will be served through ESG and CDBG funded shelter programs.